 OLMS has responsibility under the LMRDA to conduct audits to determine if unions are complying with the law.
 The Agency's policy is to conduct all audits in an expeditious manner, and with the least possible disruption to normal union operations.

-CAP allows OLMS to provide compliance assistance to union officials to help them correct problems detected during the audit and to help prevent future violations.
+CAP and I-CAP allow OLMS to provide compliance assistance to union officials to help them correct problems detected during the audit and to help prevent future violations.
 The programs also increase communications and cooperation between OLMS and local, national, and international labor unions.

 OLMS staff conduct investigations to determine if violations of the LMRDA provisions have occurred.
 Investigations are initiated based on various sources such as complaints from union members; information developed by OLMS as a result of reviewing reports filed; information developed during an OLMS audit of a union's books and records; and information obtained from other government agencies.
 Investigations may involve civil matters (such as an election of union officers) or criminal matters (such as embezzlement of union funds).